– scroll down to see further images –

 The base is engraved with a peacock in a roundel.

 Bowls such as these had no ceremonial or religious use; they are purely decorative.
 Their shape is supposedly based on Burmese monks’ begging or alms bowls (one of the eight parikkharas or possessions allowed a monk).
+Such a monk’s bowl is known as a thabeik in Burma.
 In turn, such bowls are based on a bowl that the Buddha himself is said to have used.
 But although the shape of such bowls is based on the monk’s begging bowl, ironically, Burmese monks are prohibited from touching gold or silver.
 Accordingly, Burmese silversmiths did not use their skills on religious objects unlike silversmiths in other Buddhist lands such as Tibet or Sri Lanka.

 Overall, this bowl is a very fine work of art.
 Importantly, it was acquired in the UK and most probably has been in the UK since the colonial era.
 It is without significant dents, splits or repairs.
 Unlike with many extant Burmese bowls, the details of the figures are crisp and show little or no sign of having been polished down over the decades.